Want to learn a few simple djembe rhythms? Here's a simple song to get you started. For a more difficult rhythm, try this.

 The call (also called a break) is a short rhythmical phrase played by either the soloist or the entire group at the beginning of the song.
 It is a starting signal and is usually a quite expressive, introducing the song and setting the starting tempo.

 The same call or a variation is often played as a break in the middle or at the end to 'call' everyone out.
-There are many variations of the call in djembe drumming.
+There are many variations of the call in djembe rhythms.

 The call is shown in the chart below.
 Beginners may find it quite challenging.
 Persevere and you'll get it!